NeymarL/Mute-OS/games/snake/README.md

 }
 ```

-If you want to play the game, modify `TestB` that make it identify to the upper one.
+If you want to play the game, modify `TestB` that makes it identify to the upper one.

 If you do not want to run the game, just replace the code in `TestB` with a `while(1){}` loop.